Year of Call: 2008

 Personal Injury Bar Association

-• Catriona is in demand to give talks and seminars across her areas of expertise and is always happy to discuss training needs with solicitors and tailor seminars to those needs.
+She has lectured on a variety of topics related to her areas of expertise and is always happy to discuss training needs with solicitors.

 University of Edinburgh, LLB (Accelerated), Distinction.